-The Charollais breed is a terminal sire breed so emphasis on selection should be placed on its excellent fleshing qualities and growth.
+The Charollais breed is a terminal sire breed so emphasis should be placed on its excellent fleshing qualities and growth.
 The purpose of the breed is to breed rams for crossing with commercial ewes to produce quality meat lambs for slaughter.
-Easy lambing is an important trait associated with the breed; so skeletal structure to ensure this is essential.
-The fineness of bone of the breed also contributes to the higher killing out % of their progeny.
+Easy lambing is an important trait associated with the breed, so is skeletal structure to ensure this is essential.
+The fineness of bone that the breed is renowned for also contributes to the higher killing out percentage of their progeny.
 Selection and assessment of the breed falls into two categories; structural correctness and breed characteristics.

 Teeth should ideally be short, straight and directly onto the pad.
 Deviations away from this optimum either back, forward or splayed are undesirable.

 Feet and Pasterns

 Feet should be neat and balanced, cleats should not be open nor misshaped.
 Pasterns should be short, straight and upright.

 Shoulders and Topline